Our Patronal Festival

-This Sunday 24th June the worldwide church celebrates the Nativity of St John the Baptist after whom our church is named.
-We have three services on this, our Patronal Festival; Holy Communion is said at 0800, Parish Communion is at 0930 and Prayer and Praise is at 1800.
-Celebrations continue from 1300 – 1700 outside the church with Tisbury’s Hidden Gardens.
-Twelve gardens will be thrown open to the public, with refreshments in the Hinton Hall.
-Read more
+This Sunday 27th June we celebrate the Nativity of St John the Baptist after whom our church is named.
+We have two services on this, our Patronal Festival; Holy Communion is said at 0800 and Parish Communion is at 0930.
+The Celebrant and Preacher at the sung 0930 service is the Rt Revd Andrew Rumsey, Bishop of Ramsbury – in the Salisbury Diocese.
+For music details click here

 St John the Baptist was the one who heralded the arrival of Jesus Christ – This is he of whom I said, After me comes a man who is preferred before me: for he was before me.
 During our 0930 service we will sing the hymn “On Jordan’s banks the Baptist’s cry.”
 St Luke tells the story of John’s birth in the Gospel reading of the day: